newatoms/guides/divide-a-team/readme.md

 Dividing a team happens along the developer classes.
 Every team needs all six roles to function.
 One person might need to take two classes but only if they are comfortable doing so.

-All posessions need to be split, as well as all the products the teams are responsible for.
+All posessions need to be divided, as well as all the products the teams are responsible for.

 The division takes a whole day of plenary work.